getml/getml.com/src/docs/user_guide/hyperopt/hyperopt.md

 The most relevant parameters of these classes can be chosen to constitute individual dimensions of a parameter space.
 For each parameter, a lower and upper bound has to be provided and the hyperparameter optimization will search the space within these bounds.
 This will be done iteratively by drawing a specific parameter combination, overwriting the corresponding parameters in a base pipeline, and then fitting and scoring it.
 The algorithm used to draw from the parameter space is represented by the different classes of [`hyperopt`](getml/hyperopt).

-While [`RandomSearch`](getml/hyperopt/RandomSearch) and [`LatinHypercubeSearch`](getml/hyperopt/LatinHypercubeSearch) are purely statistical approaches, [`GaussianHyperparameterSearch`](getml/hyperopt/GaussianHyperparameterSearch) uses prior knowledge obtained from evaluations of previous parameter combinations to select the next one.
+While [`RandomSearch`][getml.hyperopt.RandomSearch] and [`LatinHypercubeSearch`][getml.hyperopt.LatinHypercubeSearch] are purely statistical approaches, [`GaussianHyperparameterSearch`][getml.hyperopt.GaussianHyperparameterSearch] uses prior knowledge obtained from evaluations of previous parameter combinations to select the next one.

 ## Tuning routines

-The easiest way to conduct a hyperparameter optimization in getML are the tuning routines `tune_feature_learners()` and `tune_predictors()`.
+The easiest way to conduct a hyperparameter optimization in getML are the tuning routines [`tune_feature_learners()`][getml.hyperopt.tune_feature_learners] and [`tune_predictors()`][getml.hyperopt.tune_predictors].
 They roughly work as follows:

 - They begin with a base pipeline, in which the default parameters for the feature learner or the predictor are used.

-- They then proceed by optimizing 2 or 3 parameters at a time using a `GaussianHyperparameterSearch`.
+- They then proceed by optimizing 2 or 3 parameters at a time using a [`GaussianHyperparameterSearch`][getml.hyperopt.GaussianHyperparameterSearch].
 If the best pipeline outperforms the base pipeline, the best pipeline becomes the new base pipeline.

 - Taking the base pipeline from the previous steps, the tuning routine then optimizes the next 2 or 3 hyperparameters.
 If the best pipeline from that hyperparameter optimization outperforms the current base pipeline, that pipeline becomes the new base pipeline.